Climate Change. 2018-NOV:

 Four days after this report, on NOV-27, the United Nations Environment Program released a separate report saying that global emissions of carbon dioxide -- a major cause of global warming -- rose for the first time in three years.

-You might wish to consider assessing the adequacy of your house/apartment insurance -- particularly if you live anywhere near an ocean or a large bunch of trees.
+You might wish to consider assessing the adequacy of your house/apartment insurance -- particularly if you live anywhere near an ocean or a forest.

 2018-NOV-23: The New Republic challenges the media about their coverage of Climate Change: